 Тhe thing I often stumble upon, as a coach and consultant, is that many teams don’t track any metrics.
 Nothing.
-Ah, well sometimes the tool (like JIRA for example) tracks stuﬀ for them.
+Ah, well sometimes the digital tool they use tracks stuﬀ for them.
 But then they don’t look at it, don’t understand it (because they didn’t create it) or it’s broken due to lots of old tickets ﬂowing around.

 This fascinates me because it means that they don’t know how their process is performing.
 Also, it’s so easy to do.
 In fact, I argue that by counting the number of items on their Kanban board each day, they could gather a lot of interesting process data.
 If you are in a similar situation, it will help you improve, or at least see if you’re improving or not.